Bailey Hornet

 The Bailey Hornet is a British aircraft engine, under development by Bailey Aviation of Royston, Hertfordshire for use in powered paragliders.

 The engine was publicly introduced in 2013, but as of 2018 does not appear for sale.

 Design and development

-The engine is a twin-cylinder two-stroke, horizontally-opposed, air-cooled, gasoline engine design, with a helical gear mechanical gearbox reduction drive and a centrifugal clutch.
+The engine is a twin-cylinder two-stroke, horizontally-opposed, air-cooled, petrol engine design, with a helical gear mechanical gearbox reduction drive and a centrifugal clutch.
 It produces 28 to 30 hp and weighs 15.5 kg.